Select the right sales model for profitability

 Today, a common challenge for companies is to find the right sales model for their products and services.
-Where previously a deal could be signed, delivered and invoiced upfront, companies today face subscription models and pay as you go schemes.
-The selling company face all the Cost of Sales up front, through development cost, sales salaries, while the income is deferred over time.
-This creates very challenges to financing and cashflow, specially in growth companies.
+Where previously a deal could be signed, delivered, and invoiced upfront, companies today face subscription models and pay-as-you-go schemes.
+The selling company faces all the cost of sales up front, through development cost and sales salaries, while the income is deferred over time.
+This creates challenges to financing and cashflow, especially in growth companies.

 Complex sales needs large deals

 Look at the complexity involved in your sales cycle.
 How much work does it cost you to sign a deal?
 What guidance does your prospect require in the process?
-Only too many companies are struggling with a too expensive sales model for the sales their team actually produces.
-Customers and partners all would like to get your product at a “Good Price”, (or for free if they could).
-At the same time they demand guidance and help from our salesforce to understand the product and its benefits.
+Too many companies are struggling with a too-expensive sales model for the sales their team actually produces.
+Customers and partners all would like to get your product at a good price (or for free if they could).
+At the same time, they demand guidance and help from our salesforce to understand the product and its benefits.

 What is the real price they would need to pay, given the extensive hand-holding and human interaction during the process?

-Sales can be very very different depending on what you sell, and range from giant projects and systems sales where tens or even hundreds of people are involved in one single sale, and where the sales team closes a deal a year, to high volume sales, where the seller needs to close tens of deals every day.
-We normally talk about “high-touch” and “low-touch” sales, and sometimes even “no-touch” sales if self-service, to distinguish these models.
+Sales can be very different depending on what you sell, and range from giant projects and systems sales where tens or even hundreds of people are involved in one single sale, and where the sales team closes a deal a year, to high volume sales, where the seller needs to close tens of deals every day.
+We normally talk about high-touch and low-touch sales, and sometimes even no-touch sales if self-service, to distinguish these models.
 Most of us are somewhere in between these extremes.

 Especially in B2B technology sales, with sellers claiming high differentiation, your customers are likely to require handholding through the sales process.

-This cost you money.
-Customers in this type of business are also used to receiving lots of attention from the sellers, as low-cost SaaS models and Pay-As-You-Go schemes are recent, and customers have not yet got used to taking a technology decision without guidance and human interaction.
+This costs you money.
+Customers in this type of business are also used to receiving lots of attention from the sellers, as low-cost SaaS models and pay-as-you-go schemes are recent, and customers have not yet gotten used to taking a technology decision without guidance and human interaction.

 Find out where you are on the scale between low and high touch

 The first step you need to take is to get to know your real current sales cycle complexity.
 If you don’t know where you are, you will not know how to improve.
 Put some simple measurements and metrics on your process.
 What’s the real effort you put in for every sale?
-What is:
+Find out the following:

-It is of course also relevant to look at the total time your team spends on sales, to determine how efficient your sales team is.
-The longer the process is in the successful cases, where you actually end up selling, the more important it will be that your team are doing a good job qualifying opportunities early in the cycle.
+It is also relevant to look at the total time your team spends on sales to determine how efficient your sales team is.
+The longer the process is in the successful cases, where you actually end up selling, the more important it will be that your team is doing a good job qualifying opportunities early in the cycle.

 Improving profitability per transaction

-So, let us assume you have discovered that you have a complex sales cycle today, with a too low average deal-size for you to feel happy about it.
+So, let us assume you have discovered that you have a complex sales cycle, with a too low average deal-size for you to feel happy about it.

 What can you do about it?
-Logically you have two options, either
+Logically, you have two options:

-Often the latter is more difficult to achieve in the short run, but in a longer perspective where we want to head towards.
-On short term, it is often quicker fixes to work the cost of sale.
+Often the latter is more difficult to achieve in the short run, but in a longer perspective, it is where we want to head towards.
+On the short term, quicker fixes help the cost of a sale.
 There are a number of things you can try to see immediate results.

 Shorten the cycle – Identify the stages in the sales cycle/process.
-Are there any step that could be improved or eliminated.
+Are there any steps that could be improved or eliminated?
 Could demos be automated?
-Can you create some materials that help accelerating the process, and limit the number of “touches”?
+Can you create some materials that help to accelerate the process and limit the number of “touches”?

-- Spend some time on this, why not inviting a few of your trusted partners or even customers, to get their feedback.
+- Spend some time on this.
+Why not invite a few of your trusted partners or even customers to get their feedback?

 - What would have been the minimum help they really would have needed when they decided for you?

 Improve pipeline efficiency. – Disqualify early.
 Learn how to maximize the proportion of time spent on opportunities that convert into sales, and minimize the efforts spent on opportunities that will not.
-The earlier in the process you can narrow down your pipe, and choose where to spend your time, the lower Customer Acquisition Cost you will have. (read our article on sales efficiency here)
+The earlier in the process you can narrow down your pipe, and choose where to spend your time, the lower customer acquisition cost you will have. (read our article on sales efficiency here)

-- if you are receiving your leads from webforms on your pages, get yourself some marketing help.
+- If you are receiving your leads from webforms on your pages, get yourself some marketing help.
 Inbound marketing can be very powerful.
-Consider marketing automation tools, providing “hotter” leads instead of a mix of “cold”, “lukewarm”, “warm” and “hot” ones.
-A rep that is behind quota tend to let many “bad” leads through.
+Consider marketing automation tools, providing “hotter” leads instead of a mix of cold, lukewarm, warm, and hot ones.
+A rep that is behind quota tends to let many bad leads through.

-- Minimise sales admin work a sales person need to do on proposals and order management.
+- Minimise the sales admin work a salesperson needs to do on proposals and order management.
 If your proposals are customised every time, try improving your qualification process so that only opportunities that will convert receive proposals.

-- Can the purchase process be automated?
-Creditcard payments, buying via a web interface?
+- Can the purchase process be automated with credit card payments or buying via a web interface?

 The other side of the coin, to improve your sales figures for every customer you make, you have some options:

-- Cross-Sell more products in every transaction, and to existing customers.
-Invent yourself your own cross-selling opportunities and build a strategy to create your own “catalogue”.
-Initially if you are a single product company today, expand through services, trainings.
+- Cross-sell more products in every transaction, and to existing customers.
+Invent yourself your own cross-selling opportunities and build a strategy to create your own catalogue.
+Initially, if you are a single product company, expand through services and trainings.
 Can you sell add-ons separately?
-Look at your ecosystem, are there any products that your end customer uses together with your product that you could resell with your own product?
+Look at your ecosystem.
+Are there any products that your end customer uses together with your product that you could resell with your own product?

-- New product Editions that allow a higher price, if your current product has an entry level and a premium level, add more levels for a higher priced platform, an Enterprise Edition, super-premium.
+- New product editions that allow a higher price.
+If your current product has an entry level and a premium level, add more levels for a higher priced platform, such as an enterprise edition or super-premium.

-To cross-sell, upsell and discounting less, you need to provide Value to your customer, in every interaction and contact surface.
-Visit our Value Sales sections to learn more about Value Based Sales technique, and how you as the sales manager can work this with your team.
+To cross-sell, upsell, and discount less, you need to provide value to your customer in every interaction and contact surface.
+Visit our value sales sections to learn more about value-based sales technique, and how you as the sales manager can work this with your team.